-If you look at your face in the mirror and imagine a vertical line going from your forehead to your chin and than a horizontal line going from one side of your cheek bone to the other, that is called the "t" zone.
+If you look at your face in the mirror and imagine a vertical line going from the top of your forehead to your chin and then a horizontal line going from one side of your cheekbone to the other, I call it the "t" zone.

 What kind of climate do you live in?

-We get nutrients by eating and drinking healthy foods and can include taking those most basic vitamins and mineral supplements.
-Spices are also a rich source of nutrients and can help aid in overall skin health.
-Sometimes it feels like our skin is craving a burger and fries, but do keep those fat rich foods to a minimum.
-Too much fatty foods can lead to all kinds of skin problems and aid in the craving of more fatty foods.
+We get nutrients by eating and drinking healthy foods and taking those most basic vitamins and mineral supplements.
+Spices are also a rich source of nutrients and can help overall skin health.
+Sometimes it feels like our skin is craving a burger and fries, but keep those fat-rich foods to a minimum.
+Too many fatty foods can lead to all kinds of skin problems and aid in craving more fatty foods.
 Breaking down what your skin needs to be healthy can vary from person to person.
 Finding what your skin is craving is a journey worth discovering.
 It's not about the perfect diet.
-But, if you want to improve the condition of your skin or keep your skin youthful long term than eating and drinking vitamin rich food and spices is a must.
-(Spice doesn't mean spicy, but it can be).
-Adding one more piece of fruit or veggie or adding some spice to your food everyday will lead you to better skin health.
+But, if you want to improve your skin condition or keep your skin youthful long term, then eating and drinking vitamin-rich food and spices is a must (Spice doesn't mean spicy, but it can be).
+Adding one more piece of fruit or veggie or adding some spice to your food every day will lead you to better skin health.